bennettfeely/clippy/README.md

 #### Details
-* Utilizes [dragabbilly.js](https://github.com/desandro/draggabilly) for the handles which each correspond to a point for CSS clip path.
-Works really well on touch devices, especially with the `touch-action` property.
+* Utilizes [draggabilly.js](https://github.com/desandro/draggabilly) for the handles which each correspond to a point for CSS clip path.
+Works really well on touch devices, especially with the `touch-action: none`.
 * Using Grunt with SCSS, autoprefixer, minification for CSS, HTML, and soon, jQuery and images.
 * Material design-ish inspiration.
 * Mobile-first design, making things work great on mobile touch devices and will work responsively upwards from there.